ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 token
 : The value in the token parameter is used to match responses to requests.
+  It MUST match the value of the token parameter in the Install or Delete message the Success is in response to, if one was present.
+If none was present, the token MUST be absent in the Success message.

 msg
 : The msg parameter contains optional diagnostics information encoded in